OUR COMMUNITY BASED SERVICES

 - Safety planning

-- Assistance obtaining benefits, health care
+- Assistance in obtaining health care and other benefits

 Center for Community Resilience after Trauma (CCRT)